 The sound of your alarm clock goes off.
 It’s Monday morning.
-You were up late Sunday night and you have to be at work in two hours.
 You don’t feel like getting out of bed, let alone completing your morning tasks.
 Now would be a good time to know how to get more energy in the morning.

-The sounds of most alarm clocks is miserable and can elicit feelings of anxiety in many people.
-Thus by using a standard alarm clock, the first thought in your head each day is a negative one.
+The sound of most alarm clocks is miserable and can elicit feelings of anxiety in many people.
+Thus, by using a standard alarm clock, the first thought in your head each day is a negative one.
 That’s a terrible way to start the day!

-Instead, I recommend setting your alarm clock to play music that makes you happy.
+Instead, set up your alarm clock to play music that makes you happy.
 The first thought in your head each day will be a bright one.
 Unlike with an annoying alarm clock sound, you won’t even want to push the snooze button!
-You will just want to dance and you can’t sleep when you’re dancing… and when you’re dancing, you want to stand up.
+You will just want to dance, and you can’t sleep when you’re dancing.

-Often, people feel groggy and slow for the first hour or two after waking up.
+Often, people feel sluggish and slow for the first hour or two after waking up.
 Feeling groggy leads to lower productivity and means more time spent on certain tasks than is necessary.

-To eliminate the morning groggy feeling, drink coffee or tea within about fifteen minutes of waking up.
+To eliminate the morning groggy feeling, drink a cup of coffee or tea within about fifteen minutes of waking up.
 It prevents you from wanting to go back to sleep and will give you the energy you need to get your morning tasks done quicker and get to work on time.

 Some light exercise in the morning will get your endorphins flowing and give you more energy.
 The optimal duration and intensity of exercise varies from person to person.

 After a brief workout at the gym, I feel energized and ready to take on the day.
-In addition, it leaves the rest of may day open for other activities.
+In addition, it leaves the rest of my day open for other activities.

 However, try to avoid excess amounts of water within the few hours prior to going to sleep as it may cause you to wake up in the middle of the night.
 I recommend experimenting to find the optimal timing and quantity of water to drink prior to sleeping.

 Leaving your blinds open at night will allow the sun to enter your room and wake you up, helping you feel more alert.
-The sun is also a source of vitamin D which is a natural source of energy.
+The sun is also a source of vitamin D, which is a natural source of energy.

 One of the reasons why you feel groggy and slow in the morning is because you haven’t had any sustenance during the eight hours you were asleep.
 A small snack before bed can help prevent this feeling.

 A small and easy-to-digest meal in the morning will give you a boost of energy.
-As discussed above, while sleeping for eight hours you haven’t provided your body with any sustenance.
-I recommend piece of fruit, a glass of milk, or yogurt.
+As discussed above, during your 8 hours of sleep, you haven’t provided your body with any sustenance.
+I recommend a piece of fruit, yogurt, or muesli with whole grains.

 Keeping a regular and consistent sleep schedule helps your body get in to a natural rhythm.
 By doing so, you will begin to naturally fall asleep and wake up at the same time each day as your circadian rhythm gets into a consistent pattern.
-Waking up will feel more natural and you will therefore have more energy in the morning.
+Waking up will feel more natural, and you will have more energy in the morning.